natanielmendes/food-order-react/README.md

 Ordering food features:
 - List meals from Firebase
 - Add to Cart
-- Add meals to Firebase
+- Add orders to Firebase

 In order to run the project on your local environment, simply run the following commands: